nickwinger/grcp_web_echo_test/readme.md

 `npm run make`

-it will compile the proto file and compile the javascript files to be able to run in the browser If already compiled the proto you can also just use *build_client.cmd* or *npm run build_client* for webpacking the javascript for the browser.
+it will compile the proto file and compile the javascript files to be able to run in the browser If already compiled the proto you can also just use *npm run build_client* for webpacking the javascript for the browser.

 ## Run